-In 2019, the Mayor announced the disposition of surplus City property, known as the Mercer Properties, that resulted in over \$130 million in net proceeds for the City.
-Of this amount, the 2020 Adopted Budget will use \$73 million for transformational investments in affordable housing.
+In 2019, the Mayor announced the disposition of surplus City property, known as the Mercer Properties, that resulted in over \$130 million in net proceeds for the City, \$78.2 million of which will be invested in transformational investments in affordable housing.
+OH plans to invest \$21 million to increase opportunities for permanently affordable homeownership and to help low- and moderate-income homeowners develop affordable accessory dwelling units (ADUs), increasing opportunities for income- and rent-restricted housing in single-family neighborhoods.

-Investing in new permanently affordable homeownership opportunities and helping existing low- and moderate-income homeowners build assets are some of the best ways to prevent displacement while building community resiliency, agency, and wealth.
+Investing in new permanently affordable homeownership opportunities and helping existing low- and moderateincome homeowners build assets are some of the best ways to prevent displacement while building community resiliency, agency, and wealth.
 Moreover, homeownership is a powerful tool to advance racial equity by increasing the wealth generation of people of color through homeownership.
 Less than 40% of households of color own their own homes compared to over half of white households.
 This results in a significant wealth gap.

-The 2020 Adopted Budget invests \$45.5 million to address displacement and create opportunities for equitable transit-oriented development.
-Of this amount, \$15 million in the Office of Planning and Community Development (OPCD) funded a revolving Equitable Development Initiative (EDI) site acquisition loan pool to help project partners acquire site control in rapidly changing real estate markets; and another \$30 million appropriated to Finance General and \$500,000 OPCD funded a strategic property acquisition investment fund to address displacement.
+The remaining \$57.2 million will be invested in addressing displacement and creating opportunities for equitable transit-oriented development.
+Of this remaining amount, \$15 million in the Office of Planning and Community Development (OPCD) funds a revolving Equitable Development Initiative (EDI) site acquisition loan pool to help project partners acquire site control in rapidly changing real estate markets; and another \$42.2 million appropriated to Finance General and OPCD funds a strategic property acquisition fund to address displacement.

-The 2020 Adopted Budget includes \$12 million of Mercer sale proceeds to increase the supply of permanently affordable homes and support stewardship of those homes.
-The budget sets aside at least \$9 million for capital investment for permanently affordable homes and up to \$3 million to be used to seed an employer-resourced program to support buyer-driven, permanently affordable homeownership for middle-income Seattle workers.
+The 2020 Proposed Budget invests \$15 million of Mercer sale proceeds to increase the supply of permanently affordable homes and support stewardship of those homes.
+At least \$12 million will be used for a capital investment to support the Mayor's goal of nearly doubling the City's portfolio of permanently affordable homes, affordable to households earning less than 80% of Area Median Income (AMI).
 The City is currently exploring a partnership with Sound Transit to acquire up to 12 sites for permanently affordable homeownership.
-City funds will be used to support on-going affordability by covering the start-up program operations performed by a stewardship entity, as well as potentially provide deeper subsidy to households below 80% AMI if needed.
+Up to \$3 million would be used to seed an employer-resourced program to support buyer-driven, permanently affordable homeownership for middle-income Seattle workers.
+City funds would be used to support on-going affordability by covering the start-up program operations performed by the stewardship entity, as well as potentially provide deeper subsidy to households below 80% AMI if needed.
 The stewardship entity will help to prepare potential buyers for homeownership, affirmatively market homebuying opportunities, facilitate re-sales and monitor and enforce compliance with a regulatory agreement that ensures the homes will remain affordable for generations to come.
 Families and employers benefit when workers can live near their jobs rather than commute long distances.